rbw/aiosnow/docs/reference/models/table/classes/index.rst

 Classes
 =======

-A set of pre-defined :class:`~aiosnow.models.table.TableModel` based classes are provided for convenience.
-They can be customized or used directly.
+A set of :class:`~aiosnow.models.table.TableModel` based classes, that can be customized or used directly, are provided for convenience.

 .. note::

-   Pre-defined Model Schemas uses ServiceNow defaults, and may not work out of the box for all instances.
+   Model uses ServiceNow defaults, and may not work out of the box for all instances.

 .. toctree::
    :maxdepth: 1